DAL5142/FG-Liveries/README.md

 # FG-Liveries
-Quality liveries for FG, the free flight sim.
+Quality liveries for Flightgear, the free flight simulator.